lightningnetwork/lnd/docker/README.md

 - Connect `Bob` node to the `Faucet` and make multihop payment (`Alice->Faucet->Bob`)
 - Close channel with `Faucet` and check the onchain balance.

+### Standalone docker builds

+The Dockerfiles are designed to be built from one level up from this directory, so `docker build .` from inside `lnd` will not work.
+Instead, do this:

+   docker build -f lnd/Dockerfile .. -t lnd

 ### Questions
 [![Irc](https://img.shields.io/badge/chat-on%20freenode-brightgreen.svg)](https://webchat.freenode.net/?channels=lnd)